yucelzeynep/Task-estimation-from-activity-logs/README.md

 # Task estimation from activity logs
-The data and codes necessary to reproduce the results reported in our manuscript

-The repository is organized as a collection data, main routines, tools, auxiliaries.
+This repository involves the resources necessary to reproduce the results reported in our manuscript.
+Specifically, it is organized as a collection data, main routines, tools, auxiliaries.

 **Main routines**